 Basic Correlation Rules are applied at the session level and alert the user to specific activities that may be occurring in their environment.
-NetWitness Suite applies correlation rules over a configurable sliding time window.
+NetWitness Platform applies correlation rules over a configurable sliding time window.
 When the conditions are met, alert metadata is created for this activity and there is a visible indicator of the suspicious activity.

 The following are sample correlation rules illustrating two use cases and the syntax.

-Objective: In sessions where tcp.dstport exists, if there is any combination of ip.src and ip.dst where the count of unique instances of tcp.dstport > 5 within 1 minute, then alert.
+Objective: In sessions where tcp.dstport exists, if there is any combination of ip.src and ip.dst where the count of unique instances of tcp.dstport > 5 within one minute, then alert.
 To achieve this objective, create a rule as follows:

 - Rule Name: IPv6 Vertical TCP Port Scan 5

 - Threshold: u_count(tcp.dstport)>5